Adeshina3002/VID_APP/REAME.md

-# VID APP is a movie rental project
+# VID APP - movie rental project

 ## It is  an imaginary service for renting out movies